-With a roster that includes some of America's most respected writers and commentators, the sixth annual Walker Percy Weekend promises to be the most exciting yet.
+With a roster that includes some of America's most respected writers and commentators, the sixth annual Walker Percy Weekend festival returns to St. Francisville.
 Always featuring fine food, live music, walking tours, craft beer and bourbon, the annual festival dedicated Southern literature, culture and thought guarantees a unique weekend in one of Louisiana's loveliest small towns.

 • DAVID BROOKS is a columnist for The New York Times and author of many bestselling books.
 His next book, "The Second Mountain: The Quest For A Moral Life," will be published in April 2019.